lesterbp/basic-nodejs-api/README.md

 These commands will install dependencies in `node_modules` folder and it should not be committed.
 You may also just delete the folder if you want to freshly install dependencies.

+Create `.env` file based on `.env.template` and fill it up with values.
+This application uses `dotenv` library to load up environment variables from .env file. (https://www.npmjs.com/package/dotenv)

 # starting the server
 For development purpose to auto-load changed files you may use `./node_modules/node-dev/bin/node-dev lib/app` or the shorter command as specified in `package.json` scripts would be